tibbon/octosource/source/_posts/2013-02-14-how-to-use-git-for-collaborative-blog-editing.markdown

 Using Git for editing an Octopress Blog
 ==========

-First, you need to clone a copy of the entire blog itself.
-You can check out the code to my blog [in your browser on Github itself](git@github.com:tibbon/octosource.git).
-But we want to get it on your computer.
-When you clone a git repo, it will create a new directory with all the code in it.
-However, you don't want hundreds of these in your root folder.
-Below, we're going to create a new directory called 'code', change our context into that directory, check out the repo and then move into the repo directory.
+First, you need to create a fork of my blog unless you're listed as a contributor on my page (Rae, we'll add you as one, but follow the below anyway).
+In your web browser, go to [my blog's Github repo](https://github.com/tibbon/octosource) and the the 'Fork' button in the upper right hand area of the page.
+It makes a copy of my blog in your Github account.
+Near the middle of the page, there is now a selector for HTTP, SSH and Git Read-Only.
+Select 'SSH' and copy the URL listed there, which should look like `git@github.com:YOU_USER_NAME/octosource.git`.

+Now in your terminal, we're going to type in the code below.
+What we're doing here is moving to your home directory, creating a new directory called 'code', changing into this directory, cloning your new Git repo (which is a fork of mine), changing into the new directory created, and then finally adding my repo as a 'remote' which we'll use later.

 ```
+cd
 mkdir code
 cd code
-git clone git@github.com:tibbon/octosource.git
+git clone git@github.com:YOUR_USER_NAME/octosource.git
 cd octosource
+git remote add upstream git@github.com:tibbon/octosource.git
 ```

 If everything went well, then you should be in a directory with a handful of files.
-You don't need to do this every time- just when getting a new repo.
 To see the names of them type `ls -al` in Linux/OS X and `dir` in Windows.

 What we need to do next is open up this directory in whatever text editor suits you.
 On OS X, I use TextMate which isn't free but is awesome.
 There's a free 30-day trial though.
 On Windows, you might try something like [Komodo](http://www.activestate.com/komodo-edit) or [Notepad++](http://notepad-plus-plus.org/).
 Linux has countless options as well.
 Search on Google for 'open source code editor'.
 A good one will have code highlighting at least for Markdown.
 You do not want to use something like Microsoft Word to edit these files.
 Notepad could work in a pinch, but lacks text highlighting and is generally pretty limited feature-wise.